finbourne/lusid-sdk-csharp-preview/sdk/docs/ChartOfAccountsApi.md

             var scope = scope_example;  // string | The scope of the Chart of Accounts. var code = code_example;  // string | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the Posting Module.
 Defaults to returning the latest version              of each Posting Module if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing Posting Modules; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the results.
 For example, to filter on the Posting Module status, specify \"status eq 'Active'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

             try
             {
                 // [EXPERIMENTAL] ListPostingModules: List Posting Modules
-                PagedResourceListOfPostingModuleResponse result = apiInstance.ListPostingModules(scope, code, asAt, page, start, limit, filter);
+                PagedResourceListOfPostingModuleResponse result = apiInstance.ListPostingModules(scope, code, asAt, page, limit, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)